chuyik/build-if-changed/README.md

 - The `skip` config takes precedence over the `only` config.
 - The `.git` and `node_modules` directories are always skipped.
-- Any package with `bic` or `build-if-changed` in its "build" script is skipped.
 - This tool uses a custom glob syntax ([see here](https://www.npmjs.com/package/recrawl#pattern-syntax)).